Derek-Funk/springboard-derek-funk/capstone-1-million-song-dataset/cloud-pipeline/README.md

 - Connect to the VM.
 I used Visual Studio Code, an editor that allows you to ssh to the VM.
 You just need to provide the VM's public IP address.
 - once in the VM, create a file <em>s3-to-azure-msd-subset.py</em> and copy the contents of code/s3-to-azure-msd-subset.py to it
 - Run all the Linux commands from the Python script under # remote:.
 This will install all requirements needed to run the Python script.
+- update the script with your Azure SQL Database credentials
 - run the entire Python script (takes several hours)
 - If you log into the SQL database, you will notice all the tables created.
 Additionally, you can run the file testing/msd-subset-testing.py in the VM to see that the sizes of all the final tables are correct: